BerattCelikk/Prediction_Notes/Sarima Prediction/sarima_code_explanation.md

 ---

 🗓️ 4.
-Combining Historical and Forecasted Data
+COMBINING HISTORICAL AND FORECASTED DATA

 To visualize both historical and forecasted data, we combine them into a single dataset.